stann37/DLCV/README.md

 - **HW1:**
   - Self-supervised image classification with BYOL
   - Semantic segmentation with VGG16-FCN32s and ResNet50-DeepLabV3
-  - Applied Meta’s SAM for segmentation masks
+  - Applied Meta's SAM for segmentation masks

 - **HW2:**
   - Conditional diffusion models (DDPM) on MNIST-M and SVHN